pswens/ControlsAssessmentSpecifications/docs/source/Controls1.md

 1.  `GV1`: Detailed Enterprise Asset Inventory
 2.  `GV2`: Unauthorized Assets
-3. The enterprise defined time frame for removing unauthorized assets (weekly or more often).
+3. The enterprise-defined time frame for removing unauthorized assets (weekly or more often).

 ### Assumptions

-1. If the item is not reachable, it may be reasonable to assume it has been removed from the network and therefore dealt with.
+1. If the item is not reachable, it may be reasonable to assume it has been removed from the network and, therefore, dealt with.

 #### Operations